Yevgeni Latyshonok

-Yevgeni Igorevich Latyshonok (Евгений Игоревич Латышонок; born 21 June 1998) is a Russian professional footballer who plays as a goalkeeper for Zenit St. Petersburg and the Russia national team.
+Yevgeni Igorevich Latyshonok (Евгений Игоревич Латышонок; born 21 June 1998) is a Russian professional footballer who plays as a goalkeeper for Russian Premier League club Baltika Kaliningrad on loan from Nizhny Novgorod, and the Russia national team.

 Club career

 Latyshonok made his debut in the Russian Professional Football League for Krasnodar-2 on 5 April 2017 in a game against Chayka Peschanokopskoye.

 On 23 July 2019, he joined Baltika Kaliningrad.
 He made his Russian Football National League debut for Baltika on 10 August 2019 in a game against Mordovia Saransk.

 Latyshonok made his Russian Premier League debut for Baltika Kaliningrad on 23 July 2023 in a game against Sochi.

 On 14 June 2024, Latyshonok signed a contract with Zenit St. Petersburg for four seasons, with an optional fifth season.

+On 29 July 2026, Latyshonok moved to Nizhny Novgorod in the Russian First League on a three-year contract, and was immediately loaned to Baltika Kaliningrad for the 2026–27 season.

 International career

 Latyshonok was first called up to the Russia national team for 2024 LPBank Cup in September 2024.
 He made his debut on 5 September 2024 in a game against Vietnam.